Dancer Education Requirements

 Many universities offer a bachelor’s or master’s degree in dance, typically through departments of theatre or fine arts.
 Most focus on modern dance but also include courses in jazz, ballet, hip-hop, and other forms.
 Entrants into university dance programs typically have many years of previous formal training.
 Even though it is not required, many dancers choose to earn a degree in an unrelated field to prepare for a career after dance, because dance careers are usually brief.
 Teaching dance in a university, high school, or elementary school usually requires a degree, but may accept performance experience instead.

-The most common degree held by dancers is Drama.
-3 percent of dancers had a degree in drama before becoming dancers.
-That is over 4 times the average across all careers.
-English Literature graduates are the second most common among dancers, representing 3 percent of dancers in the Sokanu user base, which is 0.7 times the average.
+The most common degree held by dancers is Fine Arts.
+2 percent of dancers had a degree in fine arts before becoming dancers.
+That is over 2 times the average across all careers.
+Drama graduates are the second most common among dancers, representing 2 percent of dancers in the Sokanu user base, which is 3.2 times the average.

 This table shows which degrees people earn before becoming a Dancer, compared to how often those degrees are obtained by people who earn at least one post secondary degree.